-Shelties are among the most vocal of dog breeds and this extends far beyond barking.
-Check out these adorable Sheltie sounds caught on camera today: you can actually hear our Shelties talk.
+Shelties are among the most vocal of dog breeds and this extends beyond barking.
+Check out these Sheltie sounds caught on camera today; sometimes it actually sounds like our Shelties talk!

 "Sheltie talk" is just about any noise a Sheltie makes that isn't a bark or a whine.
 It is, without question, completely adorable.